ankitagrg/LLM_prerequisites/README.md

 ---

 # 📘 ML_basics

-This repository provides a structured collection of **mathematical and statistical foundations for Machine Learning**.
+**ML_basics** is a learning resource that focuses on the **mathematical and statistical foundations of Machine Learning**.
 It includes Python scripts that cover **Calculus, Linear Algebra, and Probability & Statistics**—the essential building blocks of ML algorithms.

 ---

 ## 🚀 Topics Covered

 ###  Calculus